What42Pizza/Easy-Configuration-Format/readme.md

 example bool: true
 example multiline: "
 "first line (#0)
-"also, because of how strings are defined, you can have " characters inside a string with "no escape codes needed
+"also, because of how strings are stored, you can have " characters inside a string with "no escape codes needed
 "last line (#3)
+example string 2: "you can also put " chars in single-line strings"

 example namespace.example key: "example value 2"
-# "namespaces" are entirely made up, there's no direct support for them and they're just
+# "namespaces" are entirely made up, they're just fancy names but it's still the
-# a recommended way to structure settings
+# recommended way to structure settings

 # example comment